Challenges in Higher Education

 Colleges and universities across the country are facing tough economic headwinds.
 The University of Oregon is no exception.

 Like universities across the nation, the University of Oregon faces significant economic headwinds.
-These include declining high-school-aged population, competition from other colleges and universities, cost pressures from the federal government and state policy, and under-investment in higher education at the state level.
-Those challenges are particularly acute in Oregon, where the state’s budget stability has been shaken by the ripple effects of recent federal tax cuts.
-Economists now project that Oregon could face nearly a $1 billion loss in revenue, threatening already limited higher education funding.
+These include declining high-school-aged population, competition from other leading colleges and universities, cost pressures from the federal government and state policy, and under-investment in higher education at the state level.
+Those challenges are particularly acute in Oregon, where the state’s budget stability has been shaken by the ripple effects of recent federal actions.
+According to the state’s March 2026 revenue forecast, the total impact in the current biennium will be an $888 million reduction to revenue.
+These losses threaten already limited higher education funding.

-Universities across the country also continue to assess the potential impact of a number of federal actions and executive orders.
+Universities across the country also continue to assess the potential impact of federal actions and executive orders.
 This includes federally awarded research grants and the entire research infrastructure that supports those grant-awarding entities.
-Universities across the country stand to lose billions in funding, and the ripple effects are expected to affect both universities and the broader local economies that depend on them.
-Many of our AAU peers and other universities across the country have already issued financial austerity measures in anticipation of the anticipated loss of revenue.
-Financial pressures are already reshaping campus life, with many universities cutting academic programs, reducing staff, and limiting student services in order to stay solvent.
+Universities across the country stand to lose billions in funding, and the impacts are expected to affect both universities and the broader local economies that depend on them.
+Many of our AAU peers and other universities enacted financial austerity measures in anticipation of the loss of revenue.
+Financial pressures are already reshaping campus life, with many universities cutting academic programs, reducing staff, and limiting student services in order to remain financially sustainable in the face of increasing pressures on higher education.

 Budget shortfalls are a national trend